dmgom/User-s-Guide-Processing-Program-DiDePT/README.md

 <img width="1266" height="372" alt="image" src="https://github.com/user-attachments/assets/1b50d64d-6995-482e-a5d9-80c15b75e181" />

 Please, set the different boxes as your will, and click on "Save settings".
-2- Now, it will appear the image of the time you have selected for the circles detection,if you want to let the default configuration with the coordinates {x1, y1}:{70, 90} (left upper corner) and {x2, y2}:{570, 428} ( right bottom corner) only press "Confirm crop", but you can select an area holding the left click in the left upper corner until the right bottom corner.
+2- Now, it will appear the image of the time you have selected for the tubes detection,if you want to let the default configuration with the coordinates {x1, y1}:{70, 90} (left upper corner) and {x2, y2}:{570, 428} ( right bottom corner) only press "Confirm crop", but you can select an area holding the left click in the left upper corner until the right bottom corner.

 <img width="797" height="690" alt="image" src="https://github.com/user-attachments/assets/71e1938e-eec1-4620-8181-1cf8c34ecee3" />